lqgentner/deeprec/README.md

     │   ├── preprocessing               <- Functions for data preprocessing
     │   ├── accessors.py                <- Custom xarray and pandas "dr" accessors (e.g., use "DataArray.dr.select_basins()")
     │   └── ...
-    ├── jobs                            <- Slurm scripts to train models on the ETHZ Cluster ├── models                          <- Model predictions and final products (content excluded from this repository) ├── notebooks                       <- Notebooks used for evaluations
+    ├── figures                         <- Matplotlib-generated figures for the paper and supporting information ├── jobs                            <- Slurm scripts to train models on the ETHZ Cluster ├── models                          <- Model predictions and final products (content excluded from this repository) ├── notebooks                       <- Notebooks used for evaluations